Start typing to find anything in this guide.

 Why we're shifting to creative diversity

-Charlie's direction is clear: creative is the targeting.
+Creative is the targeting.
 The more varied and specific our ad creatives, the better Meta can find the right patient for each message.
 One or two ads per client is no longer good enough.

 The old approach